-In this section we study potential explanations for reaching for yield behavior by retail investors.
-Existing theories of reaching for yield show how this behavior can be optimal for different types of institutional investors, as a result of specific institutional or regulatory frictions that they face (see Acharya and Naqvi (2019), Drechsler et al. (2018), Ozdagli and Wang (2019), Chodorow-Reich (2014), Di Maggio and Kacperczyk (2017), Drechsler et al. (2018) or Barbu et al. (2021)).
-In general, these models do not make predictions about reaching for yield type of behavior for households.
+In this section, we study the potential explanations for reaching for yield behavior by retail investors.
+Existing theories of reaching for yield apply to different types of institutional investors, resulting from specific institutional or regulatory frictions that they face (see Acharya and Naqvi (2019), Drechsler et al. (2018), Ozdagli and Wang (2019), Chodorow-Reich (2014), Di Maggio and Kacperczyk (2017), Hau and Lai (2016), Drechsler et al. (2018) or Barbu et al. (2021)).
+In general, these models do not make predictions about reaching for yield behavior for households.
 One exception is Campbell and Sigalov (2022).
-They show that reaching for yield can result imposing a sustainable spending constraint to an otherwise standard Merton model.
-Their theory mostly applies to endowments and sovereign wealth funds, but it may also characterize trusts and even some households.
+They show that reaching for yield can result from imposing a sustainable spending constraint to an otherwise standard Merton model.
+Their theory mostly applies to endowments and sovereign wealth funds, but it can also characterize trusts or households with a consumption commitment.